+- Mass Notifications through Rave

-- Rave Guardian Notifications
+- Rave Guardian mobile application

 - Telephone calls to land-lines

 - Telephone calls and text messages to cellular telephones

 - Email to students, faculty & staff

 - Notifications via select social media platforms

-To help facilitate receipt of such emergency notifications, RCCD encourages students, faculty & staff to provide cell phone numbers and email addresses and sign-up for the Rave Guardian mobile application.
+To help facilitate receipt of such emergency notifications, RCCD encourages students, faculty & staff to provide updated cell phone numbers and email addresses and sign-up for the Rave Guardian mobile application for additional notifications.

-In the event of a major incident on property owned or controlled by the District, in addition to dispatching College Police personnel, it is the responsibility of the Police Dispatch to notify the appropriate allied agencies.
-In all circumstances, the College Chief of Police will confirm whether the circumstances constitute a significant emergency or dangerous situation involving an immediate threat to the health and welfare of those on campus.
-That determination will be considered by the Vice Chancellor Business and Financial Services, the Vice Chancellor of Strategic Communications and Institutional Advancement, the Director of Risk Management and the affected College President prior to the initiation of the mass notification protocol.
+In the event of a major incident on property owned or controlled by the District, in addition to dispatching District Police personnel, it is the responsibility of the Police Dispatch to notify the appropriate allied agencies.
+In all circumstances, the District Chief of Police will confirm whether the circumstances constitute a significant emergency or dangerous situation involving an immediate threat to the health and welfare of those on campus.
+That determination will be considered by the Chancellor, Vice Chancellor of Business and Financial Services, the Vice Chancellor of Strategic Communications and Institutional Advancement, the Director of Risk Management and the affected College President prior to the initiation of the mass notification protocol.

-The Vice Chancellor of Strategic Communications and Institutional Advancement or designee will be responsible for the dissemination of the electronic communication to the entire College District.
+The Vice Chancellor of Strategic

+Communications and Institutional

+Advancement or designee will be

+responsible for the dissemination of the

+electronic communication to the entire

+College District.
+Responsibility for

-Responsibility for communications, including non-electronic communications, directed toward specific segments of the college community will be apportioned through the appropriate college President or their designee.
+communications, including non-electronic

+communications, directed toward specific

+segments of the District community will be

+apportioned through the appropriate

+college President or their designee.